ua-gist-open-source/python-web-app/README.md

 - PostGIS (geospatial database)
 - Leaflet (javascript library)

+You will start by adding a simple serarch feature that fetches places from your `osm` database and prints them on a new page.
+You will then adapt the page to returning geospatial results asynchronously, build an auto-complete feature, and finally provide routing recommendations as part of a real-time dynamic geospatial application

 ## Background
 ### Python Flask
 Flask is a web application framework written in python.
 It provides an easy and organized way to build dynamic websites.
 Read the Flask tutorial at https://flask.palletsprojects.com/en/2.2.x/tutorial/ to get a feel for how it works.
 In this assignment the basic structure of a working Flask application is provided for you so all you need to do is expand in a few places to turn it into a geospatial processing application.